DFATPUNK/medium-scraper/README.md

 # medium-scraper
-Simple script written in CasperJS to scrap Medium users' followers.
+Simple script written in CasperJS to scrap followers on Medium.